Nokia Oyj (NOK) Q2 2017 Results - Earnings Call Transcript

 Robert Sanders - Deutsche Bank AG

 Yeah.
 My first question would just be around the business collaboration agreement with Apple that you signed.
 Can you just talk a bit about what's the nature of that agreement when it comes to providing network equipment infrastructure products?
-Do you have a supply agreement or is it more that Apple has agreed to trial maybe or IP routing products?
+Do you have a supply agreement or is it more that Apple has agreed to trial maybe your IP routing products?
 And if I can just bolt-on one other follow-up question to the previous.
-Do you think the 5G is ready enough to now kind of pull your addressable market to growth next year?
+Do you think that 5G is ready enough to now kind of pull your addressable market to growth next year?
 Thanks a lot.

 Rajeev Suri - Nokia Oyj